 And finally, it allows the consistent integration of process requirements from different standards.

 Defining standard processes does not necessarily mean that practices cannot be tailored by users for a specific context (so that practices can be efficient in every context).
-In fact it depends on the kind of process you model: if you model manufacturing processes, you certainly do not want that process to be tailored, but if you model Agile processes, tailoring is crucial (You can even decide that process repository is only provided as a guideline / an example) Eunomia Process Builder lets you define tailoring information.
+In fact it depends on the kind of process you model: if you model manufacturing processes, you certainly do not want that process to be tailored, but if you model Agile processes, tailoring is crucial and the processes should only be a guideline.
+Eunomia Process Builder lets you define tailoring information.